The Saunter Collection

-Inspired by the quaint, countryside towns of the UK, the Saunter Collection includes 8 free knitting and crochet patterns to make accessories that are packed with textures and colourful details, all made using the Homestead Yarn.
+Inspired by the quaint, countryside towns of the UK, the Saunter Collection includes 8 knitting and crochet patterns to make accessories that are packed with textures and colourful details, all made using the Homestead Yarn.

 Hi Fadzi!
 Tell us a bit about yourself.
 How long have you been crafting & designing?
 Did you study textiles?

 My name is Fadzi, short for Fadzayi, and I’ve been crafting since I was roughly 7 or 8 years old, exploring different crafts with my brother, after school.
 As for designing, I developed a love for textiles when I was 16 or 17.
 It introduced me to a different way of making and experimenting with fibre.
 This led me to study a BA in textile design, specialising in knitted textiles.

 What do you love most about your job?

 I love the design development; I really enjoy the research, sketching, and figuring out which yarns match each design.
 It feels great when samples come back from the pattern testing stage; it’s exciting to see how the finished product has turned out!

 Let's talk about the Saunter Collection.
 How does the creation of a collection begin?
 What's your process?